DSVishal0407/EXPERIMENT-5-Experimental-verification-of-frequency-response-of-Digital-fiber-optic-link/README.md

-Exp 5 Experimental verification of frequency response of Digital fiber optic link
+# Exp 5 Experimental verification of frequency response of Digital fiber optic link
 # Digital Fiber Optic Link Analysis (600nm)

-## AIM
+## AIM:
 To analyze the relationship between input and received signal of a 600nm fiber optic cable using digital link.

----

-## EQUIPMENTS REQUIRED
+## EQUIPMENTS REQUIRED:
 - Fiber optic trainer kit ST 2502
 - Power supply
 - Patch cords
 - CRO (Cathode Ray Oscilloscope)
 - 660 nm fiber cable

----

-## THEORY
+## THEORY:
 Fiber optic links can be used for transmission of digital as well as analog signals.
 A fiber optic link typically consists of three main elements:
 - **Transmitter**: Converts the electrical input signal into optical (light) energy.
 - **Optical Fiber**: Serves as the transmission medium for the light signal.
 - **Receiver**: Converts the received light back into an electrical signal, preserving the original signal pattern.

----

-## PROCEDURE
+## PROCEDURE:
 1. Connect the power supply to the board.
 2. Ensure that all switched faults are set to ‘Off’.
 3. Make the following connections: